Ginsbourger/ginsbourger.github.io/_pages/events.md

  <p> </p>
 <li>Seminar talk about Customizing Kernels at the University of Bern on September 28.
 2011</li>
  <p> </p>
-<li>Participant in a workshop on <a href="http://www.fim.math.ethz.ch/conferences/2011/High_dimensional">High-Dimensional Problems in Statistics </a> at ETH Z&uumlrich
+<li>Participant in a workshop on <a href="http://www.fim.math.ethz.ch/conferences/2011/High_dimensional">High-Dimensional Problems in Statistics </a> at ETH Zürich
 from September 19. to 23.
 2011</li>
  <p> </p>
 <li> Beginning of the course on Spatial Statistics (together with D. Schuhmacher) in Bern on September 19.
 2011</li>